makena-s/webbed-site/ZZZNOTES.md

 - {{ content }}: object used in layouts, a special variable that returns the rendered content of the page the layout is called on
 - {% include name.html %}: tag used in layouts, includes content from files in _includes
 - sass: css extension used by jekyll, supports variables, nesting, operators, etc.
-- collection: group of documents, similar to a jekyll blog of posts but not organized by date
+- collection: group of documents, similar to a jekyll blog of posts but not organized by date (can be selected by config defaults)
 - document: item in a collection

-## BONUS NOTES
+### BONUS NOTES
 - if this is your first site, bundle add webrick before testing site locally
 - info on filtering collection items https://jekyllrb.com/docs/step-by-step/09-collections/
+- filter that allows liquid in front matter https://github.com/gemfarmer/jekyll-liquify

+{% endraw %}